 Erie is proud to be a member of Welcoming America, a network organization that helps Erie unleash the power of New Americans, create a stronger community, and gain economic advantage.
-Erie is in the process of becoming a Certified Welcoming city – the highest designation reserved for cities and counties that meet rigorous requirements defining what it means to be a welcoming community.
+Erie is a Certified Welcoming city – the highest designation reserved for cities and counties that meet rigorous requirements defining what it means to be a welcoming community.

 Resources for Immigrants, Refugees, and New Americans

 Niken A Carpenter, call at 814-870-1345 or email: email@example.com

 - Need help to prepare applying for US Citizenship: http://www.mcrcerie.org/